 Located 15 miles southwest of Midtown Manhattan, Newark Liberty International Airport is one of three international airports that serve New York City.
 As one of the first major airports in the U.S., it’s one of the top 15 busiest U.S. airports in terms of passengers.
 It has three terminals, out of which United has the most flights—making Newark United’s third-largest hub.

-The NJ TRANSIT system makes your journey to and through EWR as smooth as possible.
+NJ TRANSIT makes your journey to and through EWR as smooth as possible.
 You can travel from the airport without ever worrying about traffic, tolls, taxis or shuttle buses.
-Getting to your airport terminal from NJ TRANSIT trains is easy by taking the Northeast Corridor train from Penn Station to the AirTrain (which is complimentary,) the convenient monorail that stops at all airline terminals as well as parking lots and the rental car facility.
+Getting to your airport terminal via NJ TRANSIT is easy by taking the train from Penn Station to the airport station to connect to AirTrain, the convenient monorail that stops at all airline terminals as well as parking lots and the rental car facility.
 AirTrain operates 24 hours a day, 365 days a year.

 At the Airport

 Besides NYC, there are plenty of easy and accessible trains all around New Jersey, via NJ TRANSIT, to catch your flight.
-To make life even easier, purchase a round-trip train ticket to get you to and from the airport in no time, thanks to the user-friendly MyTix App, which is a feature of the NJ TRANSIT app.
+To make life even easier, purchase your round-trip train ticket to get you to and from the airport in no time, thanks to user-friendly MyTix, which is a feature of the NJ TRANSIT app.
 Once there, complimentary Wi-Fi is available throughout the airport for the first 30 minutes, and then available for hourly and daily increments for a charge.